Scotch Plains, New Jersey: Education

-Scotch Plains-Fanwood High School with 1,574 students in grades 9–12.
-Seats on the district's nine-member board of education are allocated based on the population of the constituent districts, with seven seats assigned to Scotch Plains.
+Scotch Plains-Fanwood High School with 1,551 students in grades 9–12.
+Seats on the nine-member board of education are allocated based on the population of the constituent districts, with seven seats assigned to Scotch Plains.

-Park Middle School was renamed in 2021 to honor Malcolm V. Nettingham, who had served with the Tuskegee Airmen.

-Shackamaxon School, was built in 1951 (the same year as Evergreen School) and operated until 1981, when it was leased to the Jewish Federation of Central New Jersey as their Jewish Community Center and offices.
-The Federation bought the building outright five years later.

 The Union County Vocational Technical Schools includes the Union County Magnet High School, the Academy for Information Technology, the Union County Academy for Allied Health Sciences, the Union County Academy for Performing Arts and the Vocational-Technical School.
 The grouping of different schools is for vocational as well as gifted students, publicly funded by the combined taxes of Union County municipalities.

 Union Catholic Regional High School (often abbreviated UC), a private Roman Catholic school, brings in students from Union County and parts of Essex and Middlesex counties and operates under the supervision of the Roman Catholic Archdiocese of Newark.
 The Newark Archdiocese also supervises operation of the K–8 St. Bartholomew Academy.

 Union County College has a facility in Scotch Plains.